lavollmer/countries/README.md

 ## Overview

 Current Things To Work on (7/30):
--dark mode
+-mobile responsiveness - continue to update
--mobile responsiveness
+-border countries on single country page ?
--border countries on single country page
+- When  filtering then selecting a country if doesn't update correctly

 ### The challenge